Generic Name: hydroxyprogesterone (hye-drox-ee-proe-JES-ter-one KAP-roe-ate)

 Tell your doctor if you have ever had any unusual or allergic reaction to hydroxyprogesterone or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Hydroxyprogesterone caproate injection is not indicated for children.
-Safety and efficacy have not been established in children younger than 16 years of age.
+Hydroxyprogesterone caproate injection is not indicated for children younger than 16 years of age.
+Safety and efficacy have not been established.

-Appropriate studies on the relationship of age to the effects of hydroxyprogesterone caproate injection have not been performed in the geriatric population. hydroxyprogesterone should not be used in elderly women.
+No information is available on the relationship of age to the effects of hydroxyprogesterone caproate injection in geriatric patients.
+Hydroxyprogesterone should not be used in elderly women.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.